Sharing With External Vendors

 Let's say you have multiple SFTP users external to your organization, which we'll call "external vendors".
 These external vendors are not allowed to see each other's files.

 You also have an internal manager that needs read/write access to each external vendor's folder.
 This internal employee needs to access files via an SFTP client such as FileZilla.
-This user is not permitted to use SSH or the AWS console as a workaround.
+This user is not permitted to use SSH or the Azure Portal as a workaround.

 This sharing scenario can be implemented using SFTP Gateway's folder management feature.